eleonore-schneeg/Task/README.md

 # Fragment End Analysis Module

 This module performs fragment end analysis on cell-free DNA (cfDNA) from BAM files.
-It filters reads based on quality and length criteria, and extracts key fragmentomic signals relevant to cancer detection.
+It filters reads based on quality and length criteria, and extracts key fragmentomic signals.

 ## Steps